-- 1.6 Prosecutors tackling economic crime currently have two key approaches available to them; criminal prosecution or, where this is not appropriate, pursuing a civil recovery order against the commercial organisation.
-Both involve lengthy investigation while criminal prosecution involves protracted court proceedings to reach a conclusion, the resource and financial costs for prosecutors can be high, and ultimately the number of cases that can be pursued to an outcome is limited. - 1.7 In order to tackle economic crime committed by commercial organisations more effectively and efficiently, new tools are needed that: - are effective in tackling economic crime and maintaining confidence in the justice system of England and Wales; - have swifter, more efficient and cost effective processes; - produce proportionate and effective penalties for wrongdoing;
+- 1.4 Prosecutors tackling economic crime (principally the Serious Fraud Office (SFO) and Crown Prosecution Service (CPS)) currently have two key approaches available to them; criminal prosecution or, where this is not appropriate, pursuing a civil recovery order against the commercial organisation.
+Both involve lengthy investigation while criminal prosecution involves protracted court proceedings to reach a conclusion, the resource and financial costs for prosecutors can be high, and ultimately the number of cases that can be pursued to an outcome is limited. - 1.5 In order to tackle economic crime committed by commercial organisations more effectively and efficiently, new tools are needed that: - are effective in tackling economic crime and maintaining confidence in the justice system of England and Wales; - have swifter, more efficient and cost effective processes; - produce proportionate and effective penalties for wrongdoing; - provide flexibility and innovation in outcomes, such as reparation for victims, protection of employees, customers and suppliers, and compliance audits; - drive prevention, compliance, self-policing and self-reporting; and - enable greater co-operation between international crime agencies.